updates.thunderbird.net (UTN)

 Images

-When exporting an asset from a tool like Figma or Zeplin, make sure to export two versions: one at 1x resolution and another at 2x resolution.
+When exporting from Figma or Zeplin, export two versions: 1x and 2x resolution.
+Name them using the -high-res suffix (not the industry-standard @2x):

 • 1x: forest-roc.png